sole/audio-tags/README.md

 mysterious new experiment

+## What is missing

+When nodes are inserted or removed after initial page load.

 ## notes you might, or not, care about

 Nested nodes are created first, all the way up to the hierarchy root.